coding-to-music/hello-world-directive-sphinx/README.rst

-Using a python directive (simple python program) to do/say anyting, such as "Hello World"
+Using a python directive (simple python program) to do or say anything, such as "Hello World"
 =========================================================================================

 Following these instructions: